ErpNetDocs/tech/modules/my/calendar.md

 ![picture](pictures/business_week_monthvieww.png)

-In other Calendar views as well as navigators making use of the **date picker**, you will also find BW labels.
+In other Calendar views as well as navigators making use of the **date picker**, you will also find BW labels for convenience.

 ![picture](pictures/business_week_mini.png)